gurumojo/dmc/README.md

 ```
 The conspicuous absence of any build commands may be explained by the focus of
 this library on development and test tooling.
 Any microservices required by an
-application have their dependencies downloaded (or plucked from a local package
-cache) by running `./bin/install`.
-The resulting node_modules collections are
+application have their dependencies downloaded by running `./bin/install`.
+Subsequent runs pluck from a local package cache while applying any updates to
+`./opt/*/package.json` in order to minimize network traffic.

-mounted into the working directory of containers started with `./bin/up`.
-Any
+The resulting node_modules collections are mounted into the working directory
-`./opt/*/package.json` dependency updates will be caught in subsequent runs of
-`./bin/install` (and potentially caught by a watcher process in a container based
+of containers started via `./bin/up`, eliminating the possibility of conflicts
+between copies.
+This also has the benefit of allowing local changes on that
-on that filesystem which is set to restart the service on any local changes).
+filesystem to restart the service via watcher process in a container.

 Management